tchar/xml-express-middleware/README.md

 **Note: undefined and null values will be transformed to '' in the xml in order to avoid values of having text value of undefined.
 So if a value with the respecive keyname "key" will result in the <key/> xml version of it**

+**Note: If the json is an array then you should use the option rootXmlKey to add a root to your xml otherwise the keys will appear as <0> etc**

 ## send
 This middleware by default replaces the send function of express' res.send method with the equivalent send version which sends xml responses when the header `Accept: application/xml` is set.
 So you can use res.send() and let the function handle the response type when the `Accept` header is present